iaincollins/structured-data-api/README.md

 * Searching and Retrieving do not require an API key to be passed.
 * Creating, Updating and Deleting require an API key.

-Note: To modify this behaviour see the `checkHasReadAccess` and `checkHasWriteAccess` methods in `./routes/api.js`.

 To run the examples you'll first have to run the `add-user` script to create a user account and obtain an API key.